 When this happens, the affected games will fail to work effectively or at all.
 So check and disable those settings temporarily when using Steam.

 4] Peer-to-Peer (P2P) Clients & File Sharing Software

 P2P clients and other types of file-sharing programs also use a lot of internet bandwidth in similar ways to download managers.
 In most cases, these types of software is more of a hindrance than anything else.
 Whenever you run a peer-to-peer program, you will likely realize that it takes up much network bandwidth.
 If you try to play online games via Steam, it will become apparent how slow your internet connection is.

 The best step to take here is to close the P2P program until you’ve completed your playing sessions.

 These programs are designed to disrupt traffic sent and received through your network for those who weren’t aware.
 Such tools usually cause problems for the Steam client, so if you have one on your computer, then please disable it before launching Steam.

 A download accelerator or manager tends to use a lot of internet bandwidth when compared to the regular way of downloading files.
 More so if these tools are downloading multiple files all at the same time.

 Disable these tools before running Steam or any online game from the platform if you want better performance.

-How do I increase Steam client and games performance?
+How do I optimize my Steam performance?

 Read: Steam is using too much memory?
 Reduce Steam RAM usage using these tips!